ilmercatinodellibro/ilmercatinodellibro/README.md

 - To view the sync script, see [`sync.sh`](/packages/server/backup/scripts/sync.sh).
 - To view the cron job for syncing, see [`crontab`](/packages/server/backup/config/crontabs).

+> ⚠️ **Note**: In development mode, the sync script make a `copy` of the backup files instead of syncing them to the cloud.
+This is to avoid to overwrite the files in the cloud with the development ones.
+In production mode, the sync script will `sync` the backup files to the cloud.

 #### Email Alerts

 - Email alerts for backup failures are sent to the configured email address.